National Museum of the Philippines

 The National Museum of the Philippines (Pambansang Museo ng Pilipinas) is an umbrella government organization that oversees a number of national museums in the Philippines, including ethnographic, anthropological, archaeological, and visual arts collections.

-From 1973 until 2021, the National Museum served as the regulatory and enforcement agency of the government of the Philippines in the restoring and safeguarding of significant cultural properties, sites, and reservations throughout the country.
-The mandate was then transferred to the National Commission for Culture and the Arts.
+From 1973 to 2021, it served as the regulatory and enforcement agency of the government of the Philippines for the restoration and safeguarding of significant cultural properties, sites, and reservations throughout the country.
+This mandate was then transferred to the National Commission for Culture and the Arts (NCCA), which now serves as the National Museum's parent agency.
+For policy and program coordination, the National Museum is also an attached agency of the Department of Education (DepEd).

 The National Museum operates the National Museum of Fine Arts, National Museum of Anthropology, and the National Museum of Natural History, all located in the National Museum Complex in Manila.
-The institution also operates branch museums throughout the country.

-The National Museum also established and operates regional museums across the Philippines, including the National Museum Eastern-Northern Mindanao (Butuan), National Museum Central Visayas (Cebu City), National Museum Western Visayas (Iloilo City), National Museum Western-Southern Mindanao (Zamboanga City), and National Museum Ilocos (Vigan City).
+It previously operated the National Planetarium until its closure in 2021.

+The National Museum has established and operates museums and cultural sites across the Philippines, including Batanes, Bicol, Bohol, Butuan, Cagayan, Cebu, Cordillera, Davao, Dumaguete, Ilocos, Iloilo, Kabayan, Marinduque, Rizal, Sulu, the Tabon Caves Complex, and Zamboanga.
+The Ilocos museums include the Padre Burgos House and Ilocos Sur Provincial Library, while the Iloilo museums include the Iloilo Provincial Jail and Old Jaro Municipal Hall.